Water in crawl spaces and wet crawl spaces

-Water in basement and water in crawl spaces, are problems frequantly found during a New Jersey home inspection.
+Water in the basement and water in crawl spaces are problems frequently found during a New Jersey home inspection.

 Sidewalks, patios or driveways, which hold water against foundations, are often major contributors to this problem In newer construction most municipalities require proper grading away from the structure, usually a 2% slope for at least 5 feet, but anything can happen during initial landscaping and after the first owner takes possession.